zflat/dynamo/README.md

 For Linux:

 ```
-docker pull chef/inspec
+docker pull chef/dynamo
-function inspec { docker run -it --rm -v $(pwd):/share chef/inspec "$@"; }
+function dynamo { docker run -it --rm -v $(pwd):/share chef/dynamo "$@"; }
 ```

 For Windows (PowerShell):

 ```
 docker pull chef/inspec
-function inspec { docker run -it --rm -v "$(pwd):/share" chef/inspec $args; }
+function dynamo { docker run -it --rm -v "$(pwd):/share" chef/dynamo $args; }
 ```

-If you call `inspec` from your shell, it automatically mounts the current directory into the Docker container.
+If you call `dynamo` from your shell, it automatically mounts the current directory into the Docker container.
 Therefore you can easily use local tests and key files.
 Note: Only files in the current directory and sub-directories are available within the container.

 ```
 $ ls -1
 vagrant
 test.rb

-$ inspec exec test.rb -t ssh://root@192.168.64.2:11022 -i vagrant
+$ dynamo exec test.rb -t ssh://root@192.168.64.2:11022 -i vagrant
 ..

 Finished in 0.04321 seconds (files took 0.54917 seconds to load)